hannobraun/caterpillar/README.md

 Caterpillar is a **programming language** with a dual goal:

-- To create an **immediate connection to the code** you're writing with **interactive programming**.
+- Create an **immediate connection to the code** you're writing with **interactive programming**.
-- To bring this experience to many places: browsers, servers, desktops, phones, watches, microcontrollers; CPUs and GPUs.
+- Bring this experience to many places: browsers, servers, desktops, phones, watches, microcontrollers; CPUs and GPUs.

 Interactive programming is the practice of directly manipulating your running